StStep/ulam-elements/readme.md

 ### Future Work
 * Add a cleanup of internal elements to make room for calculations
 * Allow for the outer layer to maintain itself, rather than becoming dead and intert.
-* Synchonize the molt generations, to lead to a more regular growth pattern
-* Smooth outside edges, have protusions erase themselves